ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

 .. figure:: /images/landingPage.png
    :width: 100%
    :align: center
-   :alt: screen in light & dark mode of the landing page
+   :alt: screen in light mode of the landing page
    :class: with-border

    The Landing page in light mode.